 This course offers private instruction in baritone for Music majors.
-Credit is based upon one 50 minute lesson per week and one hour of required daily practice.
+Credit is based upon one 50-minute lesson per week and one hour of required daily practice.
+This course may be repeated as MUAP 1231, 2211 and 2231.

 Prerequisite: Declared music majors or by special permission from the program chair.